ArsonAssassin/DSAP/README.md

 * Either run Generate.py or press the Generate button on the launcher to generate a seed.
 * When this has completed, you will have a zip file in your Archipelago/Output folder.
 * Host the output zip either using the Host option on the launcher or by uploading it to Archipelago.gg
-* **Back up your existing DSR saves** into another folder and label that folder appropriately.
+* Optional: Back up your existing DSR saves into another folder and label that folder appropriately.

 # Before you go back online
 * You must close this program, and then restart Dark Souls Remastered.